Database Plugin

 database.settings.comparePassword = "secret"

-After the database is create, the plugin also grants permissions to the new database to a single user.
-The user granted permissions is controlled by the grantUsername and comparePassword fields on the session object.
+After the database is created, the plugin also grants permissions to the new database to a single user.
+The username and password of the grant are controlled by the grantUsername and grantPassword fields on the settings object.
 Here is an example:

 database.settings.grantUsername = "dbuser"